 Data collection is done by either abstraction from the records maintained by the primary sources at their offices or by transfer of data from the primary sources to the health department's NVDRS office.
 Data may be manually entered into the software or electronically imported.
-Data collection is staged so that basic demographic information is available for early analyses and more detailed information about potential causal factors can be analyzed later.
-Death certificates often provide the earliest information in most states, but other states may identify incidents through the coroner/medical examiner or law enforcement offices.
-Regardless of the source(s), information on the number of violent deaths is typically available to the health department and entered into the system within six months of the occurrence of death.
-Law enforcement (LE) and CME data are expected to be available within eighteen months of the occurrence of the death.
+Data collection is staged so that basic demographic information is available for early analyses and more detailed information about circumstances and potential contributing factors are collected later and can be analyzed later.
+Death certificates often provide the earliest information in most states, but other states may identify incidents (i.e., initiate cases) through the coroner/medical examiner or law enforcement offices.
+Regardless of the source(s), information on the number of violent deaths is typically available to the health department and entered into the system within four months of the occurrence of death.
+Law enforcement (LE) and CME data are expected to be available within sixteen months of the occurrence of the death.